maxk096/deep-fallback/README.md

 ### `createFallback(target, fallback, options?)`

-Creates deep fallback for objects. `createFallback` wrap a target in a [`Proxy`][proxy-url] and returns it.
+Creates deep fallback for objects. `createFallback` wraps a target in a [`Proxy`][proxy-url] and returns it.
 The rule of thumb here: **target and fallback must be objects**, so we can wrap it in Proxy.
 This rule can be partially bypassed with `options.fallbackImmediately`.

 #### The flow of `createFallback`